informalsystems/quartz/crates/contracts/core/SPEC.md

 4. The communication channel between the enclave and the smart contract is secure and resistant to man-in-the-middle attacks.

-5. The contract developers correctly implement the `quartz-cw` abstractions and follow secure coding practices.
+5. The contract developers correctly implement the `quartz-contract-core` abstractions and follow secure coding practices.

 6. The MRENCLAVE values of authorized enclaves are known and correctly configured in the contract's state.

-By adhering to this specification, developers can create secure, attestation-aware smart contracts that leverage the power of Intel SGX technology within the CosmWasm ecosystem.# Quartz CosmWasm (quartz-cw) Specification
+By adhering to this specification, developers can create secure, attestation-aware smart contracts that leverage the power of Intel SGX technology within the CosmWasm ecosystem.# Quartz CosmWasm (`quartz-contract-core`) Specification